nwisbeta/github.io/pages/app_design/typography.md

 Calibri should be used as the NWIS brand font for web content.

 The app design must set font size in sp (Scale-independent Pixels).
-This measurement configures easily to use larger font size for accessibility.
+This measurement configures easier to use larger font size for accessibility.

 Example: (sp = px * ratio * scale)
 Minimum font size 34 (sp) must be used for titles